 It’s not a race to enjoy our views.
 But it sure used to be.

-The Mountain has over 100 picnic tables in scenic locations throughout the park, including a covered picnic area situated next to the Nature Museum.
+The 140-seat restaurant, Mildred’s Grill, serves hot, tasty food at reasonable prices.
+Meals ordered in advance will be ready and waiting for you at the time that best fits into your schedule.
+A private dining room is also available by reservation.
+The Mountain also has more than 100 picnic tables in scenic locations throughout the park, including a covered picnic area situated next to the Nature Museum.
 Your group is welcome to bring its own picnic, or our staff will be happy to prepare box lunches for you.
+Group Catering Menu

-Motor coaches or buses longer than 28′ are not allowed in the park on weekends.
+Motor coaches or buses longer than 28′ are not allowed in the park without prior reservation.
 No exceptions will be made.